Lockheed & Mitsubishi’s F-2 Fighter Partnership

 Mitsubishi Heavy Industries (MHI) is the prime contractor and has design responsibility for portions of the airframe and avionics, the digital flight controls, the active phased array radar, and certain support equipment.
 MHI is also responsible for overall systems integration, and all components are assembled by at their Komaki South Plant near Nagoya, Japan.
 MHI delivered the first production aircraft to the Ministry of Defense in September 2000.

 Key Japanese subcontractors include Fuji Heavy Industries (FHI) and Kawasaki Heavy Industries (KHI).
 FHI is responsible for developing the aircraft nose cone, the composite upper skin for the wing, and the horizontal and vertical tail assemblies.
 KHI is responsible for the center fuselage.
 The aircraft’s fly by wire system is a co-development with Japan Aviation Electric and Honeywell.
-Ishikawajima Harima Heavy Industries (IHI), another Japanese participant, provides the F110-GE-129 engines under license to General Electric of the United States.
+Ishikawajima Harima Heavy Industries (IHI), another Japanese participant, produces the F110-GE-129 engines under license to General Electric of the United States.

 Contracts & Key Events